ogonommo/finalproject/README.md

 ### Secrets, variables

-Secrets, environment variables can be managed better by using configuration maps.
+Secrets, environment variables can be managed better by using configuration maps or even Helm

 <br>